 The course will run for 14 to 15 weeks.

 The course is FREE to residents of Smithton and surrounds.
 Those who are struggling to find work, have found studying or training difficult in the past and women are particularly encouraged to apply.
 The program is made available through the State Government’s Training and Work Pathways Programs.

 Places are limited so please register your name today: Call Andrew Popowski on 0438671721 or email Andrew at firstname.lastname@example.org

 About the units

-The units in these skill sets have been taken from both the Certificate II in Horticulture (AHC20416).
-These qualifications are for those people looking to work as horticultural assistants or one day become qualified horticulturalists.
-These skill sets will help you develop basic skills and knowledge to prepare for work.
+The units in these skill sets have been taken from the Certificate II in Horticulture (AHC20416).
+This qualification is for those people looking to work as horticultural assistants or one day become qualified horticulturalists (through further study).
+This skill set will help you develop basic skills and knowledge to prepare for work.

 What units are included in the course?

-There are 7 units in our Stepping further into Rural Skils course.
+There are 4 units in this course.
 If you successfully complete these units (by successfully completing all required assessments), you will receive a statement of attainment for the following units (you can click on the unit code and name to find out more about the unit on the government website):